FiveBooks Interviews

-Fairy tales are as relevant today as ever, says Professor Jack Zipes.
-They are a means of communicating about serious problems such as rape (Red Riding Hood) and the abandonment of children (Hansel and Gretel)
+Fairy tales are as relevant today as ever, says Jack Zipes, a means of communicating about serious problems such as the abandonment of children or the self-sacrifice traditionally expected of women.
+He picks the best books to help us reflect on the meaning and significance of fairy tales.

 His fairy tales quite often start off with a very factual or realistic setting and gradually draw you into a world that is imaginative and very complex because it deals with all sorts of questions, such as insanity or the politics of his time.
 He was writing at the time of the Holy Alliance, 1815-1825, which was an extremely reactionary period.
 He stood up to the archconservatives in Prussia, and in one of his last stories, Master Flea, he criticises the police chief of Berlin in a very subtle way.